-The plan's target market housing mix was developed from these studies and policy HP2 mandates a mix of housing in new developments which will provide a balanced provision which is appropriate to the specific demands of Petersfield.
-The detailed analysis behind the housing mix figures is shown in more detail at Annex B.
+The plan's target housing mix was developed from these studies and policy HP2 mandates a mix of housing in new developments which will provide a balanced provision which is appropriate to the specific demands of Petersfield.
+The detailed analysis behind the housing mix figures is shown in our 'A Housing Mix for Petersfield' supporting document which accompanies this plan.